hjwylde/language-qux/README.md

 Qux is an experimental language developed from the ground up with the aim of supporting extended
     static checks at compile time.
-This package provides tools for working with it (parsing, printing, type checking and running)
+This package provides tools for working with it (parsing, printing and type checking)
     within Haskell code.

 If you're interested in actually compiling Qux files, see [here](https://github.com/qux-lang/qux)